 This lively and colourful programme documents the group’s trip from Barra to Tonga, and follows their experiences, impressions and friendships, as they share their music, dance and song with Tongan youth, and in turn learn about Polynesian life, customs and culture.
-A once-in-a-lifetime opportunity for the young Barraich, the trip, supported by the Commonwealth Youth Exchange Council, has since encouraged other Feisean to foster cultural links with groups abroad, and Metagama’s documentary conveys all the colour, sound and flavour of their exotic destination.
+A once-in-a-lifetime opportunity for the young Barraich, the trip, supported by the Commonwealth Youth Exchange Council, has since encouraged other Feisean to foster cultural links with groups abroad.
+Metagama’s documentary conveys all the colour, sound and flavour of the Feis's unique experience in this exotic destination.

 This documentary looks at the lives of three young apprentices-with-a-difference!
 Offering a fascinating glimpse into a world unfamiliar to most of us, it explores the experiences of young men training for the Catholic priesthood, Free Church of Scotland ministry and ordination as a Buddhist.

 Highlighting the every day as well as the spiritual, the programme delivers an engaging and colourful insight into why the three young men chose their vocation and what it means to them and their families, as well as how it will impact on the rest of their lives.

 If you have ever wondered what makes a person shun a conventional career to follow a spiritual path, this documentary throws intriguing light on the subject.
 Filmed in Barra, Rome’s Pontifical University and Scots College, the Free Church College in Edinburgh and Cambridge Buddhist Centre, it reveals both ancient traditions and modern spiritual lives as we get to know these three dedicated and articulate young men.